O-rings and rubber seals

 Chloroprene rubber

-CR has good setting properties and good
+CR has good sentence properties and good

 Temperature range: -30 °C to +90 °C *)